How to Clean Your Sunglasses: the Do's and Don'ts

 Lotion-free, mild dish soap is safe for sunglasses cleaning.
 Light scrubbing with your fingers, followed by a warm water rinse, will do the trick just fine.

-How to clean sunglasses: Don’t use harsh fabrics to dry your lenses
+Don’t use harsh fabrics to dry your lenses

 Now that your shades are dry, they’re ready to stow!
 Whether it’s in a microfiber pouch that came with your Sunskis or a hard case you have on hand, it’s important to store your sunglasses safely.
 Leaving them in the open puts them at risk for scuffs and scratches, by keys, pet paws, or anything, really.
 It’s also best if you can store them somewhere that isn’t too hot or humid, as that can damage lenses, too.